alemorm/embedded_udp_3phase/README.md

 ### Embedded Code Development

 The development of the embedded source code happens on the host device and the compilation happens on the Raspberry Pi.
-Once the source code is updated on the host device, a [VSCode compound task][vstasks] uses [`rsync`] for synchronization and [`ssh`] commands for remote compilation using [`cmake`] (v3.6.2) on the Raspberry Pi.
+Once the source code is updated on the host device, a [VSCode compound task][vstasks] uses [`rsync`] for synchronization and [`ssh`] commands for remote compilation using [`cmake (v3.6.2)`][cmake] on the Raspberry Pi.
 This remote compilation strategy was chosen over a emulator such as [qemu] due to the emulator performance decrease, which could impact the build time for more complex projects.

 ### Getting Started

-To replicate this project, follow these steps:
+To replicate this project, first clone the repo on both the host and the embedded device by running:

 - `git clone https://github.com/alemorm/embedded_udp_3phase.git ~/`